VenturelliLab/Sulaiman_et_al_2024_Evolution/README.md

-# Human gut microbiota interactions shape the long-term growth dynamics and evolutionary adaptations of Clostridioides difficile
+# *Phocaeicola vulgatus* shapes the long-term growth dynamics and evolutionary adaptations of *Clostridioides difficile*

 ## Contents